Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Greenish stool with an unpleasant odor.

-Prevention of indigestion after antibiotics
+Prevention of stomach upset after antibacterial drugs

 • Do not use several antibacterial drugs at once.